What are the stages of product category analysis?

 By 2013, almost 60% of Australians had a contactless card.
 Among this group, 40% are frequent users of the technology.

-Product category analysis ensures to capture the emerging trends – upcoming features that customers wish to see in a product.
+Product category analysis ensures to capture the of emerging trends – upcoming features that customers wish to see in a product.